Behind the scenes conservation work in the Manor

-We're hard at work this January at Hughenden making sure Benjamin Disraeli's home is looking its best.
-We'll be touching up the staircase, replica carpets will be sent off for their annual wash, paintings surveyed and floors will be waxed.
+The house team at Hughenden have been hard at work making sure Benjamin Disraeli's home is looking its best.
+We've been touching up the staircase, replica carpets are back from their annual wash, paintings have been surveyed and floors freshly waxed.